kurt-krueckeberg/data-structures-cplus/notes/bst-implementations.rst

         size_t height();
         const Node* find(const T&);
     };

-and the **remove** method is implemented below
+``remove(const T& x, std::shared_ptr<Node>& p)`` uses recursion occurs, first, when searching for the key x, and, secondly, when the key is found in an internal node, that is, a node with two non-nullptr children.
+In this case the key is "removed" by copying its in-order successor into the node.
+Then in order to remove the duplicate in-order successor key (in the node that contained the in-order successor), we again call ``remove(successor_key, p->right)``, where ``p`` is the root of the subtree that contained the in-order successor.

 .. code-block:: cpp

    /*
- Recursive removal.
-The recursion occurs in first searching for the key x.
-Recursion can also occur after a key in an internal node, i.e., a node that has two non-nullptr children, is removed by replacing it with its in-order.
- In order to remove the duplicate in-order successor key, we invoke remove(successor_key, p->right).
-That is, we remove the in-order successor key from p's right subtree. successor
      Input Parameters:
      x - key/node to remove
      p - current node, initially the root of the tree.
    */

    template<typename T> bool sbstree<T>::remove(const T& x, std::shared_ptr<Node>& p)
    {
       // If we are not done--that is, p is not the child of a leaf node (and so equals nullptr)--and p's key is
       // less than current key, recurse the left child. if (p && x < p->key)
          return remove(x, p->left);

       // ...else if we are not done--p is not the child of a leaf node (and so equals nullptr)--and p's key is
-   // greater than current key, recurse the right child. else if (p && x > p->key)
-      return remove(x, p->right);
+      // greater than current key, recurse the right child. else if (p && x > p->key) return remove(x, p->right);

       // ...else we found the key to remove. else if (p && p->key == x) {

           // 1.
 If p has no left child, we replace it with its right child. if (!p->left) // ...if there is no left child...

               // ...remove node p by replacing it with its right child p = p->right;

           // ...else if p has no right child, but it does have a left child, then... else if (!p->right)

                // ...remove node p by replacing it with its left child p = p->left;

           // 2.
 Else if p has two non-nullptr children, swap p with its in-order predecessor else {

             std::shared_ptr<Node> q = p->right; // <--- This line not possible with unique_ptr

             while (q->left != nullptr) // locate in-order successor in leaf node, with min value of p's q = q->left;        // right subtree.

              p->key = q->key; // Set in-order q's key in p's node effectively removing the key.

              remove(q->key, p->right); // ...now delete q->key (which is also the value of p->key) from p's right subtree, recalling
                                        // q was initially set to p->right, which is the root node of subtree that had the in-order
                                        // successor key.
           }
           return true;
       }
       // Could not find x in p or any of its children return false;
    }

-**remove** could not be implemented like this if we had used ``unique_ptr`` instead.
-This section of its code, for example,
+**remove** could not be implemented like it is if we had used ``unique_ptr<Node>`` instead of ``shared_ptr<Node>``.
+This section of code, for example,

 .. code-block:: cpp